mit-rss/wall_follower/README.md

 The racecar runs on relatively low voltage ([≤ 20V](https://www.amazon.com/Energizer-XP18000-Universal-External-Netbooks/dp/B002K8M9HC)) so we are not too concered about dangerous shocks.
 But as with any electrical system, it is always important to take proper safety precautions.
-For example, ground yourself before touching any of the exposed circuit boards like the TX2.
+For example, ground yourself before touching any of the exposed circuit boards like the Jetson Orin .

 Please have all members of your team read and sign the electrical safety form here before starting work on the racecar:
 [https://eecs-ug.scripts.mit.edu:444/safety/index.py/6.141](https://eecs-ug.scripts.mit.edu:444/safety/index.py/6.4200)